nexiality/documentation/expressions/CSVexpression.md

 #### distinct
 - remove all duplicate rows from the CSV content.

+#### excel(file,sheet,startCell)
+- to import CSV into the `sheet` of the specified Excel starting from `startCell` position.
+The cell position is specified using conventional Excel cell like `A3`, `P11`, from which the CSV content will be intended.
+If current CSV content contains header, then it will be included in the import as the first row.
+Both `file` and `sheet` can reference non-existing resources, which Nexial will create on-the-fly.

 #### fetch(conditions)
 - fetch the first row that matched the specified